Common Questions from Scholarship Applicants

 • If you decide not to attend once your scholarship award has been sent to your school, the school should return the funds to the Community Foundation.

-• You will need to provide us with a year-end transcript and confirmation that you are enrolled for the upcoming academic year.
+• Submit your year-end transcript by June 15 to confirm your continued eligibility for the scholarship.
 Unofficial transcripts are acceptable, as long as they include your name, student ID, the name of your institution, your cumulative GPA and your complete grades to date.

 • Read more about how to Renew a Multiyear Scholarship